Saúl Banda García Granados

 Sujeta a Protección Especial (Pr)

 50 cm (20 in) - 67.8 cm (26.7 in)

 Guanajuato, Hidalgo, México, Michoacán, Aguascalientes and San Luis Potosí

 This small rattlesnake can be found in the highlands of Central Mexico.
-The Queretaran dusky rattlesnake has a diverse diet including mammals, lizards, and other snakes - such as the Mexican pinesnake and species of gartersnakes are each recorded prey items for this rattlesnake.
+The Queretaran dusky rattlesnake has a diverse diet including mammals, lizards, and other snakes - the Mexican pine snake and species of garter snakes are both recorded prey items for this rattlesnake.
 In their natural habitat, Crotalus aquilus prefers the edges of pine-oak forests, mesquite grasslands and subtropical montane scrublands, all with exposed rock formations.
 Due to human development, many subpopulations have adapted to using the fringes of cornfields, cattle pastures and rock piles created by dumping.